Main Information Service offices, Reception and Service Desk

 New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service

 The New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service are on the New Museums Site in the centre of Cambridge.

 The entrance to the New Museums Site in Pembroke Street is almost directly opposite Tennis Court Road.

-On entry to the New Museums Site from Pembroke Street, pass a bike cage on your left ('Cockcroft Building' on the map), then turn immediately left.
-In front of you, about 30m away, you will see a set of glass double doors, pass through these and either take the stairs or lift to the second floor Reception, which is on the right of either the lift or the stairs.
+Enter the New Museums Site from Pembroke Street and pass a bike cage on the left ('Cockcroft Building' on the map), turn immediately left.
+In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the second floor.
+Reception is off to the right.
+Carry on up to the fourth floor for the Videoconferencing Service.

-Train travellers are advised to take a taxi from the station, or one of the frequent buses to the city centre; from the central bus station (Drummer Street) it is about 5 minutes' walk to the Computing Service.
+Train travellers are advised to take a taxi from the station, or one of the frequent buses to the city centre; from the central bus station (Drummer Street) it is about 5 minutes' walk to the New Museums Site.

 In preference, use one of the Park and Ride sites around the outside of town - see http://www.cambridgeshire.gov.uk/transport/around/park-ride/

 Via M25/M11: Exit at Junction 12.
 Drive into Cambridge on the Barton Road (A603).
 When you reach a small roundabout, turn right onto Fen Causeway.
 Turn left at the end of the road onto Trumpington Road.
 Drive straight ahead over the next mini roundabout and on to Trumpington Street, pass the Fitzwilliam Museum on the left and shortly after turn right into Pembroke Street.
 The Lion Yard Car Park is just beyond the New Museums Site (if full or considered too expensive, you can get to the long-stay car park by turning right at the end of the street, although there are quicker ways of getting there, avoiding the queues).